eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Experience with massive scale relational databases (MPP) is a plus (Vertica/Redshift/Teradata).
 		* Excellent communication skills including the ability to identify and communicate data driven insights
 	- skill set:
-		* The Climate Corporation is revolutionizing the agriculture industry with a platform and products that are helping the world’s farmers sustainably increase productivity with digital tools.
+		* The Climate Corporation is revolutionizing the agriculture industry with a platform and products that are helping the world's farmers sustainably increase productivity with digital tools.
 We are leveraging Machine Learning and Big Data to build meaningful products that allow farmers to produce enough food to help feed a growing population.
 The Data and Analytics team is focused on creating a competitive advantage for Climate and our customers through novel data infrastructure, metrics, insights and data services.
 We are a small but rapidly growing analysis and engineering team that builds and leverages state-of-the-art analytics systems.
 Our work informs decisions and direction for our business, while also impacting our products.
 We are looking for a seasoned software engineer to not only build data pipelines to efficiently and reliably move data across systems, but also to build the next generation of data tools to enable us to take full advantage of this data.
 In this role, your work will broadly influence the company's products, data consumers and analysts.
 		* Expand our business by providing strategic data to partner groups and product groups via platform level real-time REST based API services for targeting, personalization, and recommendations
 		* Develop and maintain the infrastructure and architecture that enable the data pipeline for analytics.
 		* Develop infrastructure to enable scientists to rapidly train ML models